evan-erdos/trail-of-cthulhu/story/prose-outline.md

 ### I.4 ###
 They arrive at the tent of the so-called Dreaming One, only to find it empty.
-Looking closer, the Players notice a hole in the side of the tent, and a bunch of strange, slithering markings leading downhill.
+Looking closer, the PCs notice a hole in the side of the tent, and a bunch of strange, slithering markings leading downhill.

-Following the tracks, the Players find themselves in a small ocean inlet.
+Following the tracks, the PCs find themselves in a small ocean inlet.
 They observe a man, prostrate on a large boulder at the water's edge.
 Suddenly, the waterline recesses, nearly draining the inlet.